-2. PIPL requirements cover all companies handling the data of Chinese citizens, whether they are a domestic or international business, and large or small.
+2. PIPL requirements cover all companies handling the data of Chinese citizens, whether they are a domestic or international business, and whether large or small.

 4. Businesses which fail to meet PIPL requirements could pay large fines and risk being put on a blacklist by the Chinese government.
 In the case of foreign companies, this could open the door to political clashes and retaliation by their home governments.